 Years later, in an act widely credited to Zola’s letter, Dreyfus was ultimately granted a presidential pardon and reinstated as an officer in the French army.

-The fight for justice is a battle not just against bigots, whose motives are vile and numbers are few.
-Rather, it is also an endeavor to win back hearts and minds of the larger group of unwitting participants whom bigots have recruited, under the twin guise of liberal values and resistance to oppression.
+The fight for justice is a battle not just against bigots or those who remain silent witnesses to vile hatred.
+It is also an endeavor to win back hearts and minds of the larger group of unwitting participants whom bigots have recruited, under the twin guise of liberal values and resistance to oppression.

 The J’accuse Coalition for Justice was founded to help rectify this crisis.
 By bringing sound arguments directly into the public discourse, using appeals to reason and fairness, and demanding equal standards, we seek to expose and correct this historic wrong.